Thoughts from the Dean at the end of the college search

 It may feel like winter outside, but not in the Admission Office!
 The application review season is heating up.
 Counselors have put their suitcases aside and pulled out their sweatshirts and jeans; it’s time to sit back, pour that cup of tea and settle in front of the computer for a season of reading!

-I hope the series of emails that we’ve sent over the last few months has provided useful guidance during your family's college journey.
-(If you missed any, check the archives on our special webpages for prospective parents.)
-I wanted to write one last time to reflect on the value of a Wheaton education.
-In the classroom and on the field, Wheaton students are among America's most distinguished college graduates.
+As your student closes in on a final college list, I wanted to direct you to our webpages for prospective student parents and to emphasize why I hope Wheaton remains a top college choice.
+In the classroom and on the field, Wheaton students are among America’s most distinguished college graduates.
 Their achievements here and in the world beyond this beautiful New England campus reinforce the strength of their preparation for meaningful engagement in the world.
-In fact, Wheaton’s continued strong ranking in winning Fulbright Scholarships (6th among liberal arts colleges) underscores their success.
+In fact, Wheaton’s continued premier ranking in winning Fulbrights (9th among liberal arts colleges) underscores their success.
+For further information about the return on your and your student’s investment in a Wheaton education, please go to outcomes.wheatoncollege.edu.
 Whether pursuing careers in law, medicine, business or education, Wheaton graduates consistently describe their campus experience as transformative.
 We hope your student will seek those opportunities at Wheaton, too.

 The world is increasingly complex, and the global economy is ever-challenging.
 Rest assured that Wheaton will work with you and your student to finance an education.
 There is no better investment that we as parents can make than in our children’s preparation to live as global citizens in today’s complicated world.
 Wheaton invests more than $31 million annually in financial aid, and we offer a significant merit scholarship program, too.